 Mara, oh, Mara.
 Where do I being with her?
 I absolutely loved everything about her.
 She’s such a lovable character who felt so real while reading this.
 Her growth was absolutely amazing throughout this story.
 Mara suffers from PTSD, anxiety, and panic attacks due to a prior sexual assault incident, and my heart ACHED for her.
 When Mara’s twin brother, who is her entire world, is accused of raping her best friend it’s no surprise that Mara struggles greatly with this for various reasons.
 How could her brother possibly do something so heinous?
 But how can she not believe her best friend?
 Especially when Mara’s family is so quick to stand behind Owen.
 And so begins Mara’s story of realizing that sometimes our loved ones are not who we hoped they would be and coming out the dark place she kept herself in for the last three years.

 I want to keep this review short because this book just demands to be felt and read.
 I don’t think any review could ever do justice for how powerful Girl Made of Stars actually is.
 But before I wrap it up there are a few things I want to add that you can expect from this story also.
 The first is dealing with gender identities.
 I’m not sure that I’ve ever read a book dealing with this before and while I do have to admit that I am not the most familiar with some of the terms that are used regarding gender identities in today’s society I am always working on educating myself.
 So I felt this was a great start.
-The second is bi-sexuality rep, which I thought was handled extremely well and branched off into other important topics like consent.
-The third is strong female friendships, you all know I’m a sucker for them and this was no exception.
+The second is bi-sexuality rep, which I thought was handled extremely well and branched off into other important topics like consent and the harmful effects of victim blaming.
+The third is strong female friendships, you all know I’m a sucker for them and this one really took the cake.